 Author: One side of Lee Cuesta’s family came from Denmark, sometimes called the “Heartland of Viking society.”
 So this book reveals his roots.
 An internationally recognized writer and author, he’s been published in periodicals such as World Pulse, Indian Life, and InSite.
 His novel was published in 2001.
 Visit leecuestalive.com and leecuesta.com.

 Illustrator: A resourceful professional artist, Mia Hocking’s passion is mixed media (recycled) visual art.
 This book expresses her abstract style with a specific vision and purpose.
 The Sequoia Gallery in Oregon has exhibited her work, which represents core life philosophies of environmental consciousness and personal journeys.
-Visit sevenvikingdays.blogspot.com.
+Visit her at sevenvikingdays.blogspot.com.